 Locust Lumber: A Natural, Long-Lasting Alternative to Pressure-Treated Wood

 At Grabeldinger Firewood & Logging, we occasionally come across high-quality locust and believe it deserves more attention — especially for landowners and builders looking for a long-lasting, chemical-free option.
+We keep these logs and have them sawn in local Central New York saw mills to fill unique orders.

 What Is Locust Lumber?